-The Sub-fund will be invested in compliance with a dedicated ESG exclusion policy on a norm and value-based approach (the "Negative Screening Strategy").
+As noted above, the Sub-fund will be invested in compliance with the Negative Screening Strategy.
 This ensures that investments made by the Sub-fund align with international environmental and social safeguards such as the UN Global Compact, the UNGC, the OECD Guidelines for Multinational Enterprises and the ILO standards.
-The Investment Manager believes that the Negative Screening Strategy prevents investments that violate environmental and/or social minimum standards and ensures that the Sub-fund can successfully promote its environmental and social characteristics.
+The Investment Manager believes that the Negative Screening Strategy prevents investments that violate environmental and/or social minimum standards and Jensures that the Sub-fund can successfully promote its environmental and social characteristics.